CarlKCarlK/range-set-blaze/artifacts/docs-review/docx-compare-instructions.md

 `fill_gaps` across sets, maps, and sorted-disjoint streams); the transition of `f32`/`f64` support from experimental feature-gated documentation to built-in support; and the new nightly experimental cursor-based insertion feature.
-The NEW build enables `insert_nightly_experimental`, but the feature currently selects only private implementation code and has no corresponding rendered public Rustdoc prose or public item.
+The NEW build enables `cursor_nightly_experimental`, but the feature currently selects only private implementation code and has no corresponding rendered public Rustdoc prose or public item.
 Private-item documentation was intentionally excluded.